 The Bureau of Feed, Seed and Treated Timber administers the Missouri Seed law.
 The program is designed to monitor the sale of seed sold in or into the state of Missouri.
 All sellers of seed are required to have a seed permit for any type of seed sales performed.
 This is designed to identify locations of seed being sold for observation of compliance with Seed Law Regulations.

 Test dates are routinely checked on seed products.
 The test date stated on the labeling can be no more than ten months prior to the date of exposure for sale.
-In 2014, the Bureau issued 14 Stop Sale Orders for non-compliance with this requirement.
-We also sampled 3,023 lots of seed and tested against labeled guarantees.
-One hundred three (103) Stop Sale Orders were issued.
-Our compliance rate for 2014 was 96.59%.
+We sampled 2302lots of seed and tested against labeled guarantees.
+One hundred seven (107) Stop Sale Orders were issued.
+Our compliance rate for 2015 was 95.35%.

 For more information on the Missouri Seed Law you can view at: www.moga.mo.gov/statutes/c266.htm.